mojolicious/mojo.js/docs/Rendering.md

 app.start();
 ```

+See [mojo-plugin-ejs](https://github.com/mojolicious/mojo-plugin-ejs) for a full example plugin you can fork.

 ## Support

 If you have any questions the documentation might not yet answer, don't hesitate to ask in the